 - Michael Jackson's hair catches on fire, 1984.
 As my wife once quipped, a freak accident during the filming of a Pepsi commercial in January '84 "burned up everything good" in Jackson.
 It's likely that the plastic surgery and painkillers ministered to MJ after the fire begot the following 25 years of bad habits that led to his death.
 It also turned him into tabloid fodder.
 While there are fans of his 1987 album Bad and even some of his later songs, I'd argue that his greatness died in the conflagration.

 - Walt Disney's animators go on strike, 1941.
 Walt Disney was one of the 1930s' most respected filmmakers.
 But after peaking with the commercial and artistic success of 1937's Snow White, he suffered setbacks.
 His studio was hemorrhaging money because the war in Europe had killed his foreign box office.
 He was devastated by his mother's death from gas inhalation in the home he'd built for her.
 He lost interest in his features after Fantasia.
 But it was his animators' demands for more pay which changed Disney forever.
-He had run his studio as a patriarchy, and felt betrayed by the strike.
-Even though a settlement was reached, Disney would then distance himself from his staff, become a staunch anti-unionist, and turn to television and theme parks.
+As the patriarch of his studio, he felt personally betrayed by the strike.
+Even though a settlement was reached, Disney distanced himself from his staff, became a staunch anti-unionist, and turned to television and theme parks.
 His studio would never again do anything as groundbreaking as Fantasia.

 - Prince changes his name to a symbol, 1993.
 Prince Rogers Nelson ruled over the '80s pop scene.
-But the business side of entertainment came to consume him, and a feud with his record label Warner Bros. led him to adopt an unpronounceable "love symbol" as his moniker, claiming that WB "owned" Prince the name but not Prince the man.
+But the business side of entertainment came to consume him, and a feud with his record label Warner Bros. led him to adopt an unpronounceable "love symbol" as his moniker, claiming that while WB "owned" Prince the name, they didn't own Prince the man.
 While the rest of us tittered at his ill-advised rebellion, the artist then-formerly known as Prince churned out a series of weak albums in order to fulfill his contractual obligations.
 When he was finally "emancipated" from WB, he became Prince again, but the world had moved on.
 Although he remains a top live performer, his new music sells only fitfully.

 - Eddie Murphy directs "Harlem Nights", 1989.
 Almost overnight, Saturday Night Live's Murphy had become one of America's top movie stars.
 As a result, his ego was free to run rampant.
-Although his career survived the obligatory "serious" music album, it was walloped by his reviled directorial debut, Harlem Nights.
+Although his career survived the obligatory "serious" music album ("Party All the Time", anyone?), it was walloped by his much-reviled directorial debut, Harlem Nights.
 Nobody cared for Eddie the hyphenate (that same year he also produced the failed sitcom What's Alan Watching?, starring a young Corin Nemec), and after this stumble, Murphy lost his edge; today he's known for an endless array of idiotic comedies.

 - Meg Ryan sleeps with Russell Crowe, 2000.
 The perky blonde actress was America's Sweetheart, her marriage to Dennis Quaid held up as a paragon of Hollywood romance.
 Although Ryan admitted years later that Quaid had been unfaithful to her for a long time, it was her own dalliance with the skeezy Russell Crowe on the set of Proof of Life that soured her millions of (mostly middle-aged female) fans.
 Shortly thereafter, it was evident that Ryan had received botched plastic surgery, which ruined her girl-next-door looks.
 Had she left her face alone, her career might have rebounded.
-But in the decade since her fling with Crowe (whose reputation also sank as a result), the former A-lister has been a straight-to-video struggler.
+But in the decade since her fling with Crowe, the former A-lister has been a straight-to-video struggler.